While you may have maintained a traditional chlorine pool before, you must handle salt water pools slightly differently.

 Before signing off, we have a few more tips for you.

 Lastly, the calcium hardness level of your pool should be from 200 to 400 ppm.
-The cell of the salt can be damaged if a higher level, or you might even see scale build-up.
+The cell of the salt can be damaged at a higher level, or you might even see scale build-up.
 In this case, some water may need to be drained, and freshwater may need to be added to restore the calcium level.

 Good luck!